Soracom LTE-M Button Setup Guide

 AWS has recently released a new feature for AWS Lambda called Function URLs which allows you to create a public HTTPS endpoint that can be used to trigger your Lambda function.
 By enabling a Function URL for your function, you can call the function directly using Soracom Beam, similar to the previous IFTTT example, without having to create a dedicated AWS IAM user and register its credentials to Soracom.
 However, you will have to provide your own authentication logic, such as using the Soracom Beam: Header Manipualtion option to add a custom authentication header to the HTTPS request and validating it in your Lambda code.

-Create a Slack webhook
+Create a Slack Webhook

 Follow the instructions from the Using Funk to Send Data to Slack via AWS Lambda guide for creating a new Slack webhook.
 In general, you should: